kovendhan5/IEEE2/README.md

 <h1 align="center">Hi 👋, I'm Kovendhan</h1>
-<h3 align="center">🌟 Passionate about Front-End Development and Cloud Computing 🌟<br> Hi there!
-I'm Kovendhan P, a dedicated learner with a passion for mastering the realms of Front-End Development and Cloud Computing.
-Currently pursuing my B.Tech, I'm driven by a relentless curiosity to explore the latest trends and technologies shaping the digital landscape.</h3>
+<h3 align="center">🌟 Passionate about Cloud Computing, DevOps, and Cyber Security 🌟</h3><h4 align="center">
+Hi there!
+I'm Kovendhan P, a dedicated learner with a strong focus on mastering Cloud Computing and DevOps, followed by Cyber Security, and then Full Stack Development.
+Currently pursuing my B.Tech, I'm driven by a relentless curiosity to explore the latest trends and technologies shaping the digital landscape.</h4>

+- ⚒️ I'm currently working on [Ai Assistant](https://github.com/kovendhan5/Ai-Assistant)

-- 🔭 I’m currently working on [pixelated image correction](https://github.com/kovendhan5/intel-project)
+- 🔭 I’m have worked on [pixelated image correction](https://github.com/kovendhan5/intel-project) and i got certified by Intel.

 - 🌱 I’m currently learning **AWS, AZURE,GCP**